-In December 2021, the Company signed a 10-year lease for approximately 67,000 square feet of space located at 115 Munson Street in New Haven, Connecticut ("New Haven").
+In December 2021, the Company signed a 10-year lease for approximately 67,000 square feet of space in New Haven, Connecticut.
 The lease commenced on January 8, 2022 with rent payments beginning on July 7, 2022.
-Under the lease, the landlord agreed to reimburse the Company for up to \$9,104 in improvements to the space, to be used for such improvements as the Company deems "necessary or desirable".
+Under the lease, the landlord agreed to reimburse the Company for up to \$9.1 million in improvements to the space, to be used for such improvements as the Company deems "necessary or desirable".
 On September 13, 2022, the Company filed a lawsuit against the landlord, alleging that the landlord has: (i) refused to reimburse the Company for costs related to improvements already incurred and submitted; (ii) delayed the Company's completion of improvements, in order to avoid reimbursing the costs of those improvements; and (iii) improperly rejected the Company's proposed improvement plans.

-The Company accounted for the \$9,104 of lease incentives as an offset to the lease liability recorded at the inception of the lease.
-The Company has also incurred and recognized leasehold improvements of approximately \$1,100 related to reimbursable construction costs included in construction in progress within property and equipment, net on the consolidated balance sheets as of December 31, 2022.
-Based on the current status of the litigation, the Company cannot determine the likely outcome or estimate the impact on such carrying values.
+The Company accounted for these lease incentives as an offset to the lease liability recorded at the inception of the lease.
+Although the Company believes it is contractually entitled to the \$9.1 million of lease incentives, based on the current status of the litigation, the Company cannot determine the likely outcome or estimate the impact on such carrying values.